zeditor01/cdc_examples/C013_LDAP.md

 The installation binary for linux x86 is iidraccess-11.4.0.4-11072-linux-x86-setup.bin

 The code block below is the entire Installation dialog to install the Access Server (on Linux) without the LDAP option.
+I prefer to force installers on Linux to execute in command mode rather than invoke a GUI, hence the "unset DISPLAY" command.

+Note the question "Enable LDAP Configuration" and the response "2- LDAP Authentication Only"

 ```
 $ unset DISPLAY